yyasuda/P4Runtime-firstbite/t0_prepare.md

 *** Starting CLI:
 mininet>
 ```
-You can see that port1 on s1 is connected to h1 and port2 is connected to h2.
+You can see that port1 on s1 is connected to h1 and port 2 is connected to h2.
 ```bash
 mininet> net
 h1 h1-eth0:s1-eth1